Frequently Asked Questions

 How the Index Works

-One method, five categories.
+One method, multiple categories.

 Each study analyzes more than 60 real buyer prompts across six sub-categories of its market, running every prompt five times per engine in clean, logged-out sessions across ChatGPT, Claude, Perplexity, Gemini, and Google AI Overviews.
 Citation share is the estimated proportion of brand mentions a brand receives across all tracked prompts — the core ranking metric.
 Each study names the top 25 brands, the winners, the brands falling behind, the structural findings, and the playbook.